 Interesting Facts About Urea

-- Urea is a diuretic, which means that it causes us to lose water.
+- Urea is a diuretic that causes us to lose water.

 - Urea creams promote skin rehydration.

-- Urea is the main ingredient in urine, which is sometimes used in alternative medicine.
+- Urea is the main ingredient in urine, sometimes used in alternative medicine.